ember-learn/guides-source/guides/release/models/customizing-serializers.md

 #### Ember Data's Normalized JSON Format

-The normalized JSON format that Ember Data expects is a [JSON API](http://jsonapi.org/) document with a couple of additional restrictions.
+The normalized JSON format that Ember Data expects is a [JSON:API](http://jsonapi.org/) document with a couple of additional restrictions.

 First, it is important to make sure that the `type` name of a record